applied-phylo-lab/gene_product_diversity/README.md

-Codes and datasets related to the project on gene product diversity are uploaded here.
+This repository contains code and data files necessary to recreate the results of paper entitled "Genetic and selective constraints on the optimization of gene product diversity" by Jiang et al.

+# code/
+This directory contains R code used for simulations.

+# out/
+This directory contains data files generated from the simulations.